rickellis/Astro/README.md

     //
     //  Returns an object with:
     //  {
-    //      azimuth: In radians
+    //      azimuthInRads: In radians
-    //      azInDegs: Azimuth in corrected degrees.
+    //      azimuthInDegs: Azimuth in corrected degrees.
 0˚ N, 90˚ E, 180˚ S, 270˚ W
-    //      altitude: In radians
+    //      altitudeInRads: In radians
-    //      altInDegs: Altitude in degrees.
+    //      altitudeInDegs: Altitude in degrees.
 0° horizon, +90° zenith, −90° is nadir (down).
     //      ascension: Right ascension in radians
     //      declination: Declination in radians
     //  }